 Pianists who are interested in the musical culture around their instrument know that jazz is a genre apart.
 It's not given to everybody to be able to play it.
 And Ray Charles is probably the greatest virtuoso in this field.

-And not just because he was blind.
-His music is complete, timeless, and also very difficult to transcribe.
+This is not just because he was blind — his music is complete, timeless and also very difficult to transcribe.

-To play this piece, you must feel it, understand it.
-And to be well aware of the meaning and the words.
-At Ray Charles, the two are related.
+The trick is to be well aware of the meaning and the words — with Ray Charles, the two are related.
 That is the difficulty.

-While they have taken on a new dimension in recent years, counting just as much as the movies in which they pass, movie scores must, of course, be on this list.
+While they have taken on a new dimension in recent years, counting just as much as the movies in which they feature, movie scores must, of course, be on this list.

-They are technically of a very high level and require considerable pianistic capacities.
-This is not suitable for early piano lessons.
+Technically of a very high level, movie scores require considerable pianistic capacities.
+As such, they are not suitable for early piano lessons.

-People get very excited about playing the piano when listening to these songs, so the goal is to work on learning the piano to get to play these pieces as quickly as possible.
+People get very excited about playing the piano when listening to these songs, so the goal is to work on learning the piano and practising hard, so as to get to play these pieces as quickly as possible.

 Comptine d'un autre été (Yann Tiersen)